 Operations#

-Operations on SpatialData
+Operations on SpatialData objects.

 - spatialdata.bounding_box_query(element, axes, min_coordinate, max_coordinate, target_coordinate_system, return_request_only=False, filter_table=True, **kwargs)#